giampaolo/giampaolo.github.io/content/about.rst

 --------------

 Whatever is not big enough to become an actual project I usually turn into an independent recipe.
-Here's the ones I like the most:
+Here are the ones I like the most:

 * `Log / directory watcher <http://code.activestate.com/recipes/577968-log-watcher-tail-f-log/?in=user-4178764>`__
 * `Handle exit context manager <https://gmpy.dev/blog/2016/how-to-always-execute-exit-functions-in-python>`__